Iam-jayant/EraseIt/README.md

-# Secure Data Wipe Tool
+# EraseIt - Secure Data Wipe Tool

 ## Smart India Hackathon 2025 - MVP Submission

+> **Repository**: This project is hosted on GitHub as "EraseIt" - a professional data erasure solution.

 A cross-platform application for securely wiping USB drives and laptop hard drives with digital proof of erasure.
 This tool provides industry-standard data wiping capabilities with an intuitive one-click interface and generates digitally signed certificates as proof of successful erasure.